altxtech/blog/content/posts/how_to_develop_an_api_extraction.md

 ---
+title: "Developing API data extraction jobs with Go - The very minimum"
-title: "How to develop API data extraction job with Go"
+series: "Developing API data extraction jobs with Go"
+publishDate: 2023-08-28:12:00-03:00
 date: 2023-08-19:00:00-03:00
 draft: true
 ---
 ## Intro

-The task is very simple.
-You want to extract data from and API and load it into something like block storage, or a database.
-On the surface level, it sounds like the type of thing that *should* be simple.
-And it is... for smaller extraction jobs that take a few minutes at most to complete.
-However, when it comes to larger extraction jobs (hours to complete), and making it a resilient, reliable, production-ready solution, it gets suprisingly complicated very fast.

-### What is this guide

-This guide is meant to explore the core issuesa and solution of developing API data extraction jobs or ETL pipelines.
-These concepts are agnostic to programming languages and will apply to whatever programming language you chosse.
-However, this guide will use the Go programming language for code examples, and also explore Go features and tricks to deal with API extraction challenges.
+This post is the first installment of a series on building ETL/ELT jobs to perform full data extraction of API data.
+The ultimate goal is to explore the main challenges of building this type of application and the main strategies available to solving them.

+All the programming samples will be done with the Go programming language.
+However, these same strategies will also be applicable to all programming languages.

+### Parts
+Part 1 - Rate Limiting and State Management
+Part 2 - Deployment Options (*Coming soon*)

-### What makes a data extraction program production ready?
+### What makes an extraction job production ready?

-**At a minimum**, for a production environment, a data extraction should achieve at least these 3 things:
+**At a minimum**, for a production environment, a data extraction job should achieve at least these 3 things:
-1. **Recover from failures.** For an hours-long job, it is *not viable* to restart it from scratch everytime there is an unforseen edge case exception or a random system outtage.
-Also, your program should be able to anticipate and handle some basic errors.
+1. **State Management**.
+For an extraction job that will take hours to complete, it is *not viable* having to restart it every time an unexpected crash happens.
+The program should be able to store information about it's execution state and use it to recover from failures.

-2. **Easy to debug.** On a large enough job, the law of large numbers clearly states that errors are *guaranteed* to happend.
-There is no going around that, but you should be able to know when and why the extraction failed, and possibly estimate an SLA for the extraction (is it 99% accurate?
-Or 99.9999%?
-You should be able to tell).
-3. **Retry failed requests**.
-If you know which requests failed and why, you should then be able to fix your code and retry those, making your extraction as reliable as possible.
+2. **Logging and monitoring**.
+For a large enough amount of data, failures are *guaranteed* to happen.
+There should be execution logs that facilitate identifying, quantifying and debbugging these failures.

+3. **Retrial mechanisms**.
+Besides just identifying failures, the job should have the capability to retry failed extraction steps.

 **Idempotency is desirable, but not required**, which means that running a part of the extraction multiple times will have the same end result as running it only once on wherever you're storing your data.
-In the data world, in practice, not having idempotency will mean having duplicate data in your destination.
-You can handle deduplication downstream, but itis nice having it handled at the extraction step.
-Besides, making your replicated data a 1-for-1 to the source, opens some new alternatives to auditing the result.
+In the data world, not having idempotency will mean having duplicate data in your destination.
+You can handle deduplication downstream, but it is nice having it handled at the extraction step.

 **Do not worry about performance initially**.
-It doesn't matter if the extraction takes long as long as it is reliable.
+In most cases, reliability and resilience are more important than speed.
 Your engineering hours are more valuables than some VM-hours.
-So, don't feel tempted to mess with asyncio if the extraction is feasible without it.
+So, don't feel tempted to mess with async stuff if the extraction is feasible without it.
 Would only be worth it if would save several days of runtime OR if you want to run the job multiple times.